Using Spousal Injury To Your Tax Advantage

 A taxpayer must file Form 8379 within 3 years from the due date of the original return (including extensions) or within 2 years from the date that the taxpayer paid the tax that was later offset, whichever is later.
 Certain circumstances under I.R.C § 6511 may extend this period.

 Ultimately, when asking if a taxpayer should pursue injured spouse relief, it is always wise to consult an experienced tax attorney who can easily navigate the intricacies of the IRS system, and help the taxpayer obtain the relief sought.
+If you are unsure what to do in your legal situation, or are looking for legal representation, contact a Broward County Bankruptcy Lawyer today for a free consultation.

 Tags: Injured spouse relief